mercadopago/devsite-docs/guides/checkout-api-v2/other-payment-methods.en.md

 ----[mco]----

-To configure payments with **Efecty** and/or **PSE**, send a **POST** with the appropriate parameters to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post ) and execute the request or, if you prefer, use one of our SDKs below.
+To configure payments with **Efecty**, send a **POST** with the appropriate parameters to the endpoint [/v1/payments](/developers/en/reference/payments/_payments/post ) and execute the request or, if you prefer, use one of our SDKs below.

 > WARNING
 >
 > Important
 >
-> To receive payments with **PSE**, it is necessary to send, when creating the payment, the `financial_institution` parameter with the number of the financial institution responsible for processing the payment.
+> For this step, when making the request via API or SDKs, it is necessary to send your Private Key - Access token.

 [[[
 ```php